devinekask/arduino-workshop-s22/README.md

 - `void setup()`: The code in this function only runs once at startup of the program
 - `void loop()`: The code in this function runs continuously.
 As soon as this function exits, it runs again.
 You can interpret this as some sort of endless loop.
-- `pinMode`: By using this function you can configure a certain pin on the arduino as either OUTPUT or INPUT.
+- `pinMode`: By using this function you can configure a certain pin on the Arduino as either OUTPUT or INPUT.
 An output pin is used to drive an external component, whereas an INPUT pin is used to read a value from a pin (eg to read a sensor value).
 - `digitalWrite`: We use this function to write a binary value (HIGH or LOW) to a given pin number.
 - `delay`: This function pauses the execution of the program for a given amount of time in milliseconds.